Microsoft Teams Animated Background now Available

 5. Restart Teams and select your new background.

-Disabling Animated Backgrounds
+Disabling Teams Animated Backgrounds

 Teams Animated Backgrounds are enabled by default for all users.
 However, if you don’t want to use these backgrounds in your tenant, then you can disable it with a Teams policy.